 Occupational Therapy Degree Information

 To practice as an occupational therapist (OT) requires at least a master’s degree.
 An associate’s degree in occupational therapy enables the student to work as an occupational therapy assistant, but not as a full-fledged OT.
-For the most part, graduate level programs in occupational therapy use the traditional educational format of classes at a college or university.
+For the most part, graduate level programs use the traditional educational format of classes at a college or university.
 Some associate degree programs in OT have an online component, as do post-graduate continuing education OT classes.
 However, expect to attend regular classes when going for a master’s or doctorate in occupational therapy.
-Gaining a master’s or doctorate in OT enables the student to work in entry-level occupational therapy positions in hospitals, health clinics, nursing homes, schools, doctor’s offices and a variety of other settings.
+Gaining a master’s or doctorate in OT enables the student to work in entry-level positions in hospitals, health clinics, nursing homes, schools, doctor’s offices and a variety of other settings.
 Occupational therapists help all manner of people, from very young to very old, at every level of capability and performance to achieve independence and quality of life through mastering everyday living tasks.
 OTs work with children with learning disorders, or with people recovering from an accident or with the elderly struggling with cognitive or physical issues.
 OTs also work with patients suffering from a mental or emotional disorder, finding ways to help them cope with the tasks of daily life.

 Occupational therapy students can expect fieldwork as a large part of their studies.
 Fieldwork provides students with the opportunity to perform OT duties with patients under the supervision of an experienced therapist.
 All accredited graduate OT programs require at least 24 weeks of supervised fieldwork.
 Once they graduate, master’s and doctoral students will take a national certification exam before gaining their license.